kush-alloralabs/aws-blockchain-node-runners/lib/allora/README.md

   - [Reputers](https://docs.allora.network/nops) who determine how accurate workers are after a ground truth is revealed
   - [Validators](https://docs.allora.network/nops) who secure protocol state, history, and reward distributions

+With these ingredients, the Allora Network is able to continuously learn and improve itself over time producing inferences that are more accurate than the most accurate participant.

 Allora Worker nodes are the interfaces between data scientists' models and the Allora Network.
 A worker node is a machine-intelligent application registered on the Allora chain that provides inference/prediction on a particular topic it's subscribed to and gets rewarded based on the inference quality.

-With these ingredients, the Allora Network is able to continuously improve itself over time and produce inferences that are more accurate than the most accurate participant.

-This blueprint is designed to assist in deploying a single worker node [Fantom read-only node](https://docs.fantom.foundation/node/tutorials/run-a-read-only-node) on AWS.
+This blueprint is designed to assist in deploying a single Allora [worker node](https://v2.docs.allora.network/datasci) on AWS.
 It is intended for use in development, testing, or Proof of Concept (PoC) purposes.

 ## Overview of Deployment Architecture